virialvill/all-the-news-react/README.md

   };
 ```

-We switch the isLoading piece of state to true while the fetch operation is under way and set it to false once the operation has completed.
+Note: we switch the isLoading piece of state to true while the fetch operation is under way and set it to false once the operation has completed.

-isLoading will be set to false by default in the initial declaration and is toggled to true at the beginning of the fatch operation.
-When the data is ready we set it to false.
+Set isLoading to false by default in the initial declaration:

+`isLoading: false,`

 We can now use this piece of state in the return as follows: